aplteam/Tatin/docs/SyntaxReference.md

 `⍵` must be a two-item vector:

 1. `source` → folder to create package from
-2. `registry` → registry to publish package to (alias or uri)
+2. `registry` → registry to publish the package to (alias or uri)

 The explicit result:

-* `statusCode` is an HTTP no matter whether it is an HTTP call or not.
+* `statusCode` is an HTTP code no matter whether it is an HTTP call or not.
-* `errMsg` is empty if `statusCode` is 200, otherwise it is additional information.
+* `errMsg` is empty if `statusCode` is 200, otherwise it might carry additional information.
-* `zipFilename` is empty in case `source` is a ZIP file, but the name of the ZIP file created otherwise.
+* `zipFilename` is empty in case `source` is a ZIP file, otherwise it is the name of the ZIP file created.

+W> Note that the API function will publish the package no matter what the delete policy operated by the server is.
+W>
+W> That is different from the user command which will ask the user for confirmation in case the user attempts to publish a package that cannot be deleted once published.

 ### ReInstallDependencies